Nano1237/angular-swipe-panel/README.md

 3. Trigger a Panel Resizing with the `panelActions.resize()` Method
 4. Toggle open/close Panels with the `panelActions.toggle(panelPosition)` Method

+This Service is also available from the $rootScope.

 Example:
 ```
 angular.module('myApp', [